BrunaRihl/FineShine-Jewellery/README.md

 ## Marketing

 ### Facebook Page
-A Facebook page was created to promote the jewelry e-commerce due to the platform's wide visibility and engagement potential.
+A Facebook page was created to promote the jewellery e-commerce due to the platform's wide visibility and engagement potential.
 Facebook allows for reaching a diverse audience, increasing brand visibility, and attracting new consumers.
 To personalize the page, the store's logo was added as the profile picture, and a welcome message with a direct link to the online store was written, making it easy for visitors to access.

 ![FineShine Facebook](/media/docs/facebook.jpg)

-Additionally, a post was created featuring an exclusive jewelry set as the highlight of the week, including a photo of the product and a link for purchase.
+Additionally, a post was created featuring an exclusive jewellery set as the highlight of the week, including a photo of the product and a link for purchase.

 ![FineShine facebook](/media/docs/facebook2.jpg)